 Prepare the sample IBM MQ stock query application

 This scenario describes a simple stock query application, which is written in Java™, that uses the Java Message Service (JMS) API to interact with IBM® MQ.
-This application is used by the IBM z/OS® Connect scenarios to demonstrate two-way services with the IBM MQ service provider.
+This application is used by the z/OS® Connect scenarios to demonstrate two-way services with the IBM MQ service provider.

 The stock query application takes request messages from an IBM MQ queue.
 The messages contain the ID of the item that the caller wants information on.
 The application then generates a response message that contains information on the requested item and sends it to a response queue.
 The requesting application takes the response message from the response queue.